tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 Lines 2-22

 :   Copyright and license information.
 While you can choose any license for your work, it's
-    recommended to use the license of Nuvola Player as shown in the example.
+    recommended to use the license of Nuvola Apps Runtime as shown in the example.

 Line 25